mendix/docs/content/developerportal/deploy/sap-cloud-platform.md

 This document describes two ways of managing the SAP Cloud Platform:

-* Initial setup of the environment when creating a new app: see section [2 Set Up SAP Cloud Platform for the First Time](#FirstTime)
+* Initial setup of the environment when creating a new app: see section 2, [Set Up SAP Cloud Platform for the First Time](#FirstTime)
-* Create a new environment for an existing app: see section [3 Create a New Environment](#NewEnvironment)
+* Create a new environment for an existing app: see section 3, [Create a New Environment](#NewEnvironment)

-## 2 Set Up SAP Cloud Platform for the First Time<a name='FirstTime'></a>
+## 2 Set Up SAP Cloud Platform for the First Time{#FirstTime}

 Before you can manage your SAP Cloud Platform using the Developer Portal, you will need to set it up.
 There are two circumstances under which you will have to set up the SAP Cloud Platform for the first time.

 1. You have an existing app which has never been deployed on the SAP Cloud Platform and you want to change the cloud settings.
-See section [2.1 Change Cloud Settings](#ChangeCloudSettings).
+See section 2.1, [Change Cloud Settings](#ChangeCloudSettings).

 2. You are creating a new app from an SAP starter app.
-See section [2.2 New SAP App](#NewSAPApp).
+See section 2.2, [New SAP App](#NewSAPApp).

-### 2.1 Change Cloud Settings<a name='ChangeCloudSettings'></a>
+### 2.1 Change Cloud Settings{#ChangeCloudSettings}

 In this scenario, you have an existing app which is running in another environment: for instance, on the Mendix Cloud.
 To change this, go to the Cloud Settings tab of the General Settings in the Development Portal.